IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/create-an-ivi-service.md

 The account frontend adds new panels to show account information or a login page, which can be invoked by a menu item
 (see [frontend plugin](/tomtom-indigo/documentation/tutorials-and-examples/basics/create-a-frontend-plugin))
-Account status is managed by the account service.
+Account status is managed by the accounts service.
 The source code for the frontend and service can be found in the following folders in the example app source:

 - `examples/plugin/serviceapi/`
 - `examples/plugin/service/`

 ## The plan

-The account service will provide methods to login and logout a user, and keep the current logged user.
+The accounts service will provide methods to login and logout a user, and keep the current logged user.

 To create an IVI service, you need to perform the following steps: